Unit 1 - Practice Quiz

 leaving out subjects and objects Easy

-B. The object "the meal"
+A. The object "the meal"

 C. The subject "she"

-D. The conjunction "and"
+D. The verb "cooked"

 9 Why do speakers and writers use substitution and ellipsis?